LahkLeKey/MauiStory.App/README.md

 still undecided if its going to be a maui package or if im going to fork maui and refactor the entire thing.

 > Hopefully it will be a smooth to transition between the two regardless

+investigating a login solution where you only need to provide a character name and you with be authenticated or prompted to create it if its not taken.